-Instead of choosing between mechanical stimulation and electrical stimulation, an output device that makes use of the characteristics of both may be constructed.
-FIG. 26 is a 50 diagram showing a configuration example of a high-density presentation device in which an electrical stimulation matrix and a mechanical stimulation matrix are combined.
-In the case of electrical stimulation, there are problems related to sensation stability and sensation quality with prolonged 55 stimulation.
+Instead of choosing between mechanical stimulation and 40 electrical stimulation, an output device that makes use of the characteristics of both may be constructed.
+FIG. 27 is a diagram showing a configuration example of a high-density presentation device in which an electrical stimulation matrix and a mechanical stimulation matrix are combined.
+In the 45 case of electrical stimulation, there are problems related to sensation stability and sensation quality with prolonged stimulation.
 However, electrical stimulation also has an advantage of providing a very natural sensation in the case of brief pulse presentation.
-In addition, electrical stimulation has an advantage of being able to output stimulation with high temporal resolution (such as vibration sensation).
-60 Mechanical stimulation, on the other hand, comes with a problem that time responsiveness is poor especially when the stimulation is made smaller as in matrix presentation.
-In addition, in the case of increasing time responsiveness, there is a problem that presentation can be achieved only at a 65 certain frequency since a design where resonance is generated is employed.
-However, there are also advantages that it is easy to continue presenting a certain pressure and that pressure sensation presentation is easy.
-Therefore, as shown in FIG. 26, it is possible, by combining the gains and losses of both, to use a technique of presenting a variation component of tactile sensation using an electrical tactile display and presenting a pressure distribution component of tactile sensation using mechanical stimulation.
+In addition, electrical stimulation 50 has an advantage of being able to output stimulation with high temporal resolution (such as vibration sensation).
+Mechanical stimulation, on the other hand, comes with a problem that time responsiveness is poor especially when the stimulation is made smaller as in matrix presentation.
+In 55 addition, in the case of increasing time responsiveness, there is a problem that presentation can be achieved only at a certain frequency since a design where resonance is generated is employed.
+However, there are also advantages that it is easy to continue presenting a certain pressure and that 60 pressure sensation presentation is easy.
+Therefore, as shown in FIG. 27, it is possible, by combining the gains and losses of both, to use a technique of presenting a variation component of tactile sensation using an electrical tactile display and presenting a pressure distribution component of tactile 65 sensation using mechanical stimulation.
 In the present configuration example, the mechanical stimulation matrix and the electrical stimulation matrix were set at intervals of 3 mm each, and for the mechanical stimulation matrix, a dot matrix display manufactured by KGS corporation was used.
 The electrode size is 2.4 mm in diameter.
+FIG. 28 is a diagram showing the range of Example 1 (axis 1) in the above-described onomatopoeia map (FIG. 3).